-Australia, Canada, the United States, and the United Kingdom have the largest TESOL markets in the world, offering immersion programs to millions of students who want to study English abroad, take their TOEFL or IETLS test, or get ready for university.
+Canada, the United States, and the United Kingdom have the largest TESOL markets in the world, offering ESL immersion programs to millions of students who want to study English abroad, take their TOEFL or IELTS test, or get ready for university.

 Teaching English Abroad

-Starting your career as an English teacher abroad is a great way to prepare for a successful career in education.
+Teaching English abroad is another great way to start your TESOL career.
 ESL teachers in immersion programs encounter students from all over the world.
-Those who have had experience teaching English abroad are better able to understand their students’ language and cultural challenges.
+Those with experience teaching English abroad are better able to understand their students’ language and cultural challenges.

-At the same time, it will also give you great insights into new language acquisition and the methodology of Teaching English to Speakers of Other Languages, as you learn to speak a new language as well.
-For these reasons, we recommend teaching English abroad in two or three different countries to make the most of your TESOL career.
+Learning a new language by living abroad will give you great insights into new language acquisition and the methodology of Teaching English to Speakers of Other Languages (TESOL).
+For these reasons, we recommend teaching English in at least two foreign countries with different languages to make the most of your TESOL career.

 Teaching English Online

-Nowadays, you can start your career by teaching English online.
-This is an excellent way to earn a full-time income or simply some extra money in your spare time – all from the comfort of your home.
+Nowadays, you can start your TESOL career as an online ESL teacher.
+Teaching English online is an excellent way to earn a full-time income or simply some extra money in your spare time – all from the comfort of your home.

 Teaching English online is a popular option for both English native speakers and non-native speakers.
-Unlike teaching English abroad, you’ll have greater flexibility to set your own schedule, work as much or as little as you want and work from anywhere with good internet.
+Unlike teaching English abroad, you will have greater flexibility to set your own schedule, work as much or as little as you want and work from anywhere with good internet.

 Language school don’t just need teachers – they also need support staff.
 This includes employees working in human resources, marketing and logistics.
 Understanding the inner-workings of the school can help you transition to one of these administrative roles.